Easan: Plot

-After partying in a nightclub, three boys travelling via car pursue a girl on scooter but end up causing her death in an accident.
-The trio are arrested, but Sangayya I.P.S, the Assistant Commissioner of Police of the area, is forced to release them because of the influence of Chezhian, the boys' friend.
+After partying in a pub, three boys travelling via car pursue a girl on scooter but end up causing her death in an accident.
+The trio are arrested, but Sangayya IPS, the assistant commissioner of police of the area, is forced to release them because of the influence of Chezhian, the boys' friend.
 Chezhian's father MLA Deivanayagam is the corrupt state minister for public works.
 Chezhian falls in love with Reshma, the only child of a Karnataka-based billionaire businessman K Shivraj.

-Due to his influence with the Chief Minister of Tamil Nadu, State's PWD Secretary Neethirajan I.A.S lobbies for and obtains a 1-billion-dollar highway project for Shivraj, bypassing Deivanayagam.
+Due to his influence with the Chief Minister of Tamil Nadu, State's PWD Secretary Neethirajan IAS lobbies for and obtains a 1-billion-dollar highway project for Shivraj, bypassing Deivanayagam.
 Deivanayagam is furious, and plans revenge.
 Through the city commissioner, he gets Sangayya and team to raid a brothel when Neethirajan is there.
 Caught red handed, Neethirajan surrenders to demands of Deivanayagam and pleads with Shivaraj to give 10% of the deal to Deivanayagam as a bribe.
 Shivaraj refuses to pay and looks for other alternatives, while neethirajan resigns from govt position.
 Sangayya gets furious after learning that he had been used as a pawn for a shady political deal, but his hands are tied by the police commissioner.
 Shivaraj also learns that Chezian and Reshma are in love.
 To solve both problems, he orders a hit on Chezian, which Deivanayagam spoils at the last minute.
 He orders Chezian to bring Reshma to their home to hold her captive.
 When Reshma come to home with Chezian, Deivanayagam's right-hand man Gopal advises Deivanayagam to forgo enmity and claim the 20-billion-dollar assets of Shivaraj through marriage of Chezian with Reshma.
 Deivanayagam agrees and takes the young pair back to Shivaraj's house.
 He proposes marriage between two, and Shivaraj agrees when Reshma attempts suicide after his refusal.
 Ecstatic, Chezian takes his father's aides to a pub and parties.
 He is approached by a model there and moves out with her.
 He goes missing after that.